 - HybArkt Project Workshop (19/02/19 - program and presentation material)

-HybArkt project will run for a period three years (1.1.2018-31.12.2020) and the budget is 470 000 €.
-The project team is composed of researchers from two research units from the University of Oulu: Water Resources and Environmental Engineering and Ecology and Genetics and from Finnish Environmental Institute.
+HybArkt project will run for a period of three years (1.1.2018-31.12.2020) and the budget is 470 000 €.
+The project team is composed of researchers from two research units from the University of Oulu: Water Resources and Environmental Engineering and Ecology and Genetics and from the Finnish Environmental Institute.
 The project is mainly funded by European Regional Development Fund via the Centre for Economic Development, Transport and the Environment for North Ostrobothnia.
 Other funders and partners are: Pyhäsalmi Mine Oy, Pajupojat Oy, Vapo Clean Waters Oy, Kallon vesi- ja viemäriosuuskunta, Levin Vesihuolto Oy, Tunturi-Lapin Vesi Oy, Lakeuden Keskuspuhdistamo Oy, Pohjois-Suomen Suunnittelupalvelu Oy, Agnico-Eagle Finland Oy, Mushroom Agent, Turveruukki Oy, Owatec Group Oy, Boliden Kevitsa Mining Oy, City of Pyhäjärvi, Municipality of Kittilä, Outokumpu Chrome Oy, Finnish Water Utilities Association, University of Oulu and Finnish Environmental Institute.

 Water Resources and Environmental Engineering Research group

 90014 University of Oulu